-- Differences in taste or aesthetic preferences that brought about differences in art collections.
+- Differences in taste or aesthetic preferences that determine differences in art collections.

-- Differences in Western collections of Asian art between different regions and different times.
+- Differences in Western collections of Asian art between different regions and times.

-- East Asian contemporary arts and the art market in the world.
+- East Asian contemporary arts and the world art market.

-- Establishment and development of art history as a discipline in East Asian art schools or universities.
+- Establishment and development of art history as a discipline in East Asian art schools and universities.

-- Forming collections of arts from foreign countries in East Asian and Western countries.
+- Collecting arts from foreign countries in East Asia and the West.

-- Reconstruction of the history of East Asian painting through copies and reproductions.
+- Reconstructing the history of East Asian painting through copies and reproductions.

-- Pre-modern approaches toward the antiquity in East Asia.
+- Pre-modern approaches toward antiquity in East Asia.

 - Professional art studios functioning as an art education system.

-- Purchasing and collecting modern or contemporary Western artworks on globalized markets.
+- Purchasing and collecting modern or contemporary Western artworks in globalized markets.

-- Transmission or transformation of an indigenous art collection into museum’s objects in East Asia.
+- Transmission or transformation of indigenous art collections into museum property in East Asia.

 - Transoceanic transactions dealing with artistic objects within a network of human relations.

-- Trends and fashions to collect art objects.
+- Trends and fashions in collecting art objects.

 ICOM KYOTO 2019